alexfraze/A-W_Creamery/to-do.md

 1. add nested forms
 2. write all authorization code (needs to be tested)
 3. write controllers (**shifts**, **flavors**, jobs) and basic index view for each
+4. write new and form views for each